grafana/tempo/docs/sources/tempo/api_docs/_index.md

 ### Search tag values

 Ingester configuration `complete_block_timeout` affects how long tags are available for search.
+If start or end are not specified, it will only fetch blocks that wasn't flushed to backend.

 This endpoint retrieves all discovered values for the given tag, which can be used in search.
 The endpoint is available in the query frontend service in a microservices deployment, or the Tempo endpoint in a monolithic mode deployment.
 The following request will return all discovered service names.